Pre-configuring a ClickHouse® cluster connection

 -

-Configure all cluster security groups to allow incoming traffic from your VM's security group on ports 8123, 8443, 9000, and 9440.
+Configure all the cluster security groups to allow incoming traffic from your VM's security group on ports 8123, 8443, 9000, and 9440.
 To do this, create the following rules for incoming traffic in these security groups:

 - Port range: